 EPIDEMIOLOGY, CLINICAL PRESENTATION, AND DIAGNOSIS

 Atrial septal defects (ASDs), a congenital deficiency of the interatrial septum, allow intracardiac shunting and account for nearly one third of congenital heart defects in adults.1,2 Excluding bicuspid aortic valve and mitral valve prolapse, ASDs are the most frequently diagnosed congenital abnormalities in the adult population and encompass 4 distinct types of defects of the interatrial septum (Figure 26-3).
-Ostium secundum ASDs are the most common type, accounting for approximately 75% of all ASDs, and ...
+Ostium secundum ASDs are the most common type, accounting for approximately 75% of all ASDs, and are generally the result of an underdeveloped septum secundum and/or excessive reabsorption ...